KenLHua/BudgetLog/README.md

 - [ ] Create a new record through user interface
 - [ ] Display the new record
 - [ ] Save the record to local storage

+### Description
+A recreational project.
+A college class requires that you log in daily expenditures.
+Making the app so that it is easier to keep track of things instead of opening a spreadsheet or keeping receipts.